ejfrias/flipboard-like-header-animation/README.md

 # flipboard-like-header-animation
-Section header scrolling animation inspired by Flipboard mobile
+Animation of header in each section when scrolling the page - inspired by Flipboard magazine on Android device homepage